 3. Anticipate learning gaps and regression

-This teacher tip isn't new.
+These back-to-school tips aren’t new.
 Typically at the start of the year, teachers see a bit of regression after most students have been out of practice for a couple months.
 But on top of that, learning has looked quite a bit different since March of 2020 and there may be some learning gaps to fill for students due to not-so-typical learning models.
 The expectation to bring students back up to grade level, and even above, is probably a bit overwhelming and puts a lot of pressure on your shoulders.

 eSpark helps close those gaps with a wide range of standards to meet students right where they are.
 You can help close the learning gap with access to lessons covering over 450 standards.
 While eSpark is recommended for K-5 students, content for grades Pre-K through 8th grade is provided to allow for classroom differentiation.
 Check out all the standards and try out some activities your students will use here.